SakSal-tech/trade-capture-system/docs/test-fixes-template.md

 2. Missing the call of the method under test:generateCashflows method to test the cashflow generation logic.
 3. Test was incomplete also as only TradeLeg is created by setting up test data by assigning value to the notional field of the TradeLeg object, I need to set all fields that generateCashflows uses, otherwise it may not work or may use defaults.

-### Solution Implemented: How you fixed the issue and why this approach was chosen
+### Solution Implemented: How it is fixed the issue and why this approach was chosen

 1. created a TradeLeg and Added athe other Other required fields: schedule, rate
 2. Called to the generateCashflows(leg, startDate, maturityDate) with appropriate dates.
 When I tried to call the method generateCashflows, it was not visible as it was defined as private.
 I had to change it to public.